Paulsky/radio-history-tracker/README.md

 ### Permalinks troubleshooting

-If you encounter issues with permalinks not working, try resaving the permalinks within WordPress.
+If you encounter issues with permalinks not working properly after installing the plugin, try resetting the permalinks within WordPress.
 To do this, navigate to `Settings` > `Permalinks` in the WordPress admin dashboard, then simply click the "Save Changes" button without making any changes.
 This should refresh the permalinks and resolve any issues related to URL routing.

 ## Compatibility